Passport Plus - Flexi (Online + Classroom)

 - Mobile Plant: learn about the risks workers face when working with or near mobile plant.
 This module introduces workers to hazard identification, training and competency, spotters, site lay out and planning.

 - Electricity: learn about electrical dangers on-site and the importance of staying safe when working around electricity.This is a basic awareness module and is not suitable for electricians.

 2hr In-Class Session

-The two-hour in-class session introduces trainees to essential health and safety principles, including:
+The two-hour in-class session introduces learners to essential health and safety principles, including:

 - Reasons for being safe and how to take action on-site